aidanwhiteley/books/README.md

 The source code of this test in at test/java/com/aidanwhiteley/books/loadtest/StressTestSimulation.java.
 The checked in config ensures that, by default, the number of request per second is low enough not to stress an average PC.

+#### Mutation Tests
+There is support for mutation testing using the [Pitest](https://pitest.org/) library.
+To try it out use something similar to
+`mvn -Ppitest -DwithHistory=true -DtargetClasses="com.aidanwhiteley.books.service.*" test`
+Be warned, the first run will take a long time (many minutes) - especially if the glob for targetClasses is wide.
+Subsequent runs should be much quicker.
+Unfortunately, this mutation support wasn't in place when the tests were originally written meaning that the current test suite have some tests that survive too many mutations!
+The mutation test code is there for any new code.

 ### How to build and run
 This project makes use of the excellent Lombok project.
 So to build in your favourite IDE, if necessary